The Selection Advantage

 OmniFunds is different.
 We evaluate positions at a determined interval (weekly, monthly, etc.).
 We use a filtering and ranking process at each interval in order to see which securities the fund should be in based on their current performance.
 This allows us to move into the positions that are currently poised to help us reach our investment goals.

 This white paper explains the security selection process.
 In order to understand this process, it is important to understand the structure of an Omnifund.
-Each Omnifund consists of two separate Portfolios.
-Once is considered the Aggressive Portfolio, and the other is considered the Conservative Portfolio.
-Each Portfolio consists of any number of Sectors.
+Each Omnifund consists of a Portfolio.
+A Portfolio consists of any number of Sectors.
 Some Sectors may have one Sector, while others may have many more Sectors.

 Sectors are independent of each other.
 Each Sector contains a unique universe of securities.
 These securities are analyzed at every interval, as defined in the Omnifund.
 This analysis includes a filtering and ranking process in order determine which securities will be used by the Omnifund for the current interval.